ethersphere/bee-js-docs/docs/user-documentation/soc-and-feeds.md

 One of the most common use cases for feeds is to store mutable data in an immutable address.
 For example, when hosting a website on Swarm, we may want its address stored in ENS, but we don't want to pay for changing the reference every time the site is updated.

-Swarm provides a feature called `feed manifests` for this use case.
+Swarm provides a feature called "feed manifests" for this use case.
 It is a content-addressed chunk that stores a feed's definition (the `type`, the `topic`, and the `owner`).
 When it is looked up using the `bzz` endpoint, Swarm recognizes that it refers to a feed and continues the lookup according to the feed parameters.

 ```js
 const topic = '0000000000000000000000000000000000000000000000000000000000000000'